 Want to learn exactly how I went from being homeless to having all that I have now?
 Step by step, nuts and bolts, detailed information?
 Leave a comment and let me know if this is something you’d love to see more of!
 If there’s enough interest, I will create a massive, in-depth look at ALL that I’ve done between then and now and how you can get out of your dire situation as well.

 **I know that I will get blasted with mean comments about how I took money from the state, so, I’ll be perfectly clear upfront.
-There is NOTHING, absolutely nothing wrong with taking food stamps or government assistant when you need it as a low income family.
+There is NOTHING, absolutely nothing wrong with taking food stamps or government assistant when you need it as a low fixed income family.
 At the point I was living on $700/month, I had JUST gotten out of a homeless shelter and I was VERY grateful for the helping hand.
 I have since gotten off all government assistance, even though I still qualify I just prefer not to be on it, but am thankful it was there when I needed it.
 ALL comments that are mean or derogatory are NOT welcome on this encouraging site and will not be published.
 Feel free to disagree, as long as you are not being mean.
 As a general rule, this site never publishes hateful comments.

 Want some practical ways you can learn to save money everyday?
 Check out, 30 Days to a Better Life here…